mikenguyen13/data_analysis/_book/25-dif-in-dif.md

     -   In the case that we don't have similar levels ex ante between treatment and control groups, functional form assumptions matter and we need justification for our choice.

--   Pre-trend statistical tests: [@roth2022pretest] provides evidence that these test are usually underpowered.
+-   Pre-trend statistical tests: [@roth2022pretest] provides evidence that these test are usually under powered.

     -   See [PretrendsPower](https://github.com/jonathandroth/PretrendsPower) and [pretrends](https://github.com/jonathandroth/pretrends) packages for correcting this.